deniz195/unitdoc/README.md

 ```python
 a_battery = BetterBattery('battery', '42g', '16ml')
 ```
 This is good, because positional arguments can be dangerous when data model changes over time.
-In the new class the following works and is stable even if the class changes
+The following line creates a new object and is stable if the class changes
 ```python
 a_battery = BetterBattery(name='battery', weight='42g', volume='16ml')
 ```